coderefinery/documentation/content/tools.md

   - Version controlled alongside code
   - Can be used to auto-generate documentation for functions/classes
 - Disadvantage
-  - Probably not enough for users
+  - Probably not enough for users of the code

 We will have a closer look at this in the {ref}`in-code-documentation` episode.